eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_49_Through_the_tunnel .md

 Soon he was clear inside.
 He was in a small rock-bound hole filled with yellowish-gray water.
 The water was pushing him up against the roof.
 The roof was sharp and pained his back.
 He pulled himself along with his hands—fast, fast— and used his legs as levers.
 His head knocked against something; a sharp pain dizzied him.
 Fifty, fifty-one, fifty-two… He was without light, and the water seemed to press upon him with the weight of rock.
 Seventy-one, seventy-two… There was no strain on his lungs.
 He felt like an inflated balloon, his lungs were so light and easy, but his head was pulsing.

+He was being continually pressed against the sharp roof, which felt slimy as well as sharp.
+Again he thought of octopuses, and wondered if the tunnel might be filled with weed that could tangle him.
+He gave himself a panicky, convulsive kick forward, ducked his head, and swam.
+His feet and hands moved freely, as if in open water.
+The hole must